ZahraneRabhi/projet-universitaire-c/README.md

 # Overeview
-> This projetc has a main.c file and a utils library that contains all the functions needed to run this git project
+> This project has a main.c file and a utils library that contains all the functions needed to run this git project

 ## All the methods required to run this project are located in utils/
 - ***utils.h***: Contains the definition of every method